 The Hague is South Holland’s capital and the third largest city in the Netherlands, after Amsterdam and Rotterdam (also in South Holland).
 It’s located on the North Sea coast of the western Netherlands in Zuid-Holland and is the workplace of King Willem Alexander in the 16th-century Noordeinde Palace.
 The Hague is the Netherlands’ administrative center and home to the Dutch government seat.

 The Hague is considered by many to be the greenest city in the Netherlands.
-The coastal town offers many tours and exciting sights, including beautiful beaches, public parks, and plenty of opportunities to experience Dutch culture, food, and art.
+The coastal town offers many tours and exciting sights, including beautiful beaches, public parks, and opportunities to experience Dutch culture, food, and art.

 Take a local-guided food tour to experience bakeries, pubs, and cafes that are locally owned and popular favorites for residents.
-Enjoy a custom walking tour to experience the sights and landmarks most interesting.
+Enjoy a custom walking tour to experience the sights and landmarks that are most interesting.

-Take a ride on the Ferris wheel at the famous Pier in Scheveningen, or climb the iconic lighthouse.
+Ride on the Ferris wheel at the famous Pier in Scheveningen, or climb the iconic lighthouse.
 The Mauritshuis Museum in The Hague is home to The Girl with a Pearl Earring.
 Try the Park Centraal Den Haag for a convenient stay in The Hague near the city center.

 In Rotterdam, you’ll find an impressive Market Hall, where you can shop for local produce and food from over 100 food stalls, eight restaurants, and 15 shops.
 Market Hall is located in Europe’s largest glass-window cable structure, making it a must-see attraction for visitors.

 If you’re feeling adventurous, see Rotterdam by bike on this highly-rated cycling tour.
 The Port of Rotterdam is Europe’s largest seaport, while Rotterdam is home to over 180 nationalities.
 It’s quite the melting pot in the Netherlands!